JOJ0/discodos/README.md

 `disco import`

-An quicker alternative, if you are about to import just a couple of new releases is to use the -a option.
+A quicker alternative, if you are about to import just a couple of new releases is to use the -a option.
 The release will be added to your Discogs collection _and_ also imported to DiscoBASE.
 To get the Discogs release ID, just head over to discogs.com, search for the release.
 You will find the release ID in the URL of the release (eg https://www.discogs.com/release/123456).

 _**Note: You don't have to click on the "Add to Collection" on discogs.com, DiscoDOS does this for you**_